Robert Lee Yates' house

 This is a "Bird's Eye" view of the house on East 49th Avenue.

-In May of 1998, he buried the body of Melody Murfin (bottom-left) in his backyard while his wife was asleep.
+In May 1998, he buried the body of Melody Murfin (bottom-left) in his backyard while his wife was asleep in their bedroom.

 An initial investigation of the property failed to find her remains.
-Her body wasn't found until Yates confessed to his crimes.
+Her body wasn't found until Yates confessed to his crimes in 2001.

-This means that she remained buried outside of his bedroom window for more than three years.
+This means that she was buried outside his bedroom window for more than three years.

-The photo in the top-left shows Yates in more recent times.
+The photo in the top-left corner shows Yates in more recent times.

 This location belongs to the following categories: